MuldoonX9/ProximityRadar/README.md

 ## Media
 ![Proximity Radar gif][sample-gif]

-You can see a gameplay video here (to be added).
+You can see a gameplay video here:
 [![Youtube Video][yt-thumb]](https://youtu.be/DPtOh4iYAig)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>